mayankyadav06/Smart_Gardening_System/README.md

 7. Upload the code to ESP32

 # NOTE
-In this project we are using LED in place of actual water pump motor if you have actual pump you can use it in the place of LED the connection will be similar as LED.
-And you can control it using Blynk App.
+In this project we are not using DHT sensor or any enviornment monitoring sensor but you can connect and monitor the enviornment parameter through blynk app and can modify the thredhold vlaue in the code as per your plant.
 -- Futre Upgradation --
-We can use DHT sensor to monitor the ecosystem surrounding the plant.
+We can use DHT sensor to monitor the ecosystem around the plant.
 We can implement ML to automate the process and to predict weather enviornment for our garden or plant.